gagneurlab/drop/docs/source/prepare.rst

 Files to download
 -----------------

-Two different files can be downloaded from our `public repository <https://www.cmm.in.tum.de/public/paper/drop_analysis/resource/>`_.
+The following files can be downloaded from our `public repository <https://www.cmm.in.tum.de/public/paper/drop_analysis/resource/>`_.

 1. VCF file containing different positions to be used to match DNA with RNA files.
 The file name is ``qc_vcf_1000G_{genome_build}.vcf.gz``.
 One file is available for each